Bigornot/osmosis_ros_ws/README.md

       roslaunch osmosis_control osmosisControl.launch

+      The 'Joy' ROS package is needed to use a joystick as teleoperation and to compile osmosis_control.
+To compile osmosis_control without 'Joy' it must be commented from the find_package part of the CMakeList.txt (line 19).

       You might want to switch on the "ftm" branch of this repository if you want to work on our fault tolerance mechanism.

  2019 @LAAS-CNRS TOULOUSE